 Types of connections

-Having determined your needs you can start to look at what type of connection will give you the best bandwidth.
-As noted, broadband doesn’t give you the same in both directions.
-Businesses that are heavy internet and cloud users may need to look at Ethernet links.
+Having determined the business needs now look at what type of connection will give you the best bandwidth.
+As noted, broadband doesn’t give the same in both directions.
+Businesses that are heavy internet and cloud users may need to look at full-fibre Ethernet leased lines.
 These provide a dedicated link to the internet so that all of the bandwidth in both directions is available for your use.
 Explore all the latest options for leased line contracts.

 Finally, remember that bandwidth needs are dynamic; they change all the time.
-When planning your immediate needs, try to take account of how the business might grow and how its internet usage patterns may change.
+Try to take account of how the business might grow and how its internet usage patterns may change.
 This could be as a result of extra work or changes from in-house to cloud-based systems.